 Jobseeker’s Benefit

-Keep in mind that you will not automatically qualify for Jobseeker’s benefits if you take voluntary redundancy, as you have essentially made yourself unemployed.
-This could result in a disqualification for Jobseeker’s payment for up to 9 weeks.
+Be aware that accepting voluntary redundancy does not ensure you qualify for Jobseeker’s benefits, as you have chosen to leave your employment voluntarily.
+This decision may lead to a suspension of your Jobseeker’s payments for up to nine weeks.
 After that time you may qualify for the Back to Work Enterprise Allowance (BTWEA) or the Back to Education Allowance (BTEA) if you meet the criteria.

 If You Accept